paenian/PrintShift/docs/_portfolio/PrintShift-3-0-Step-6-pi-and-octopi-install.md

 ## Steps
 1. Download and install Octopi onto a handy microSD card.
    * The [Octopi Instructions](https://octoprint.org/download/) are amazing and I'm not gonna repeat 'em here.
+   * Put the card into your Raspberry Pi - it's possible to do (and remove) after installation, but it's more finicky.
 2. Install the Raspberry Pi
    * You'll need all of the 2.5mm screws and nuts, and the pi camera cable if you're going that route.
 (Webcams can be plugged in later)
    * If you have a heatsink or fan for your Pi, now's the time to install it.